slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Strive not to be a success, but rather be of value."
 -- Albert Einstein [1879]*

+> *"No man can be successful, unless he first loves his work."
+-- David Sarnoff [1891]*

 > *"To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man."
 -- Louis L’amour [1908]*